kolinsturt/kolinsturt.github.io/_posts/2014-03-01-condition.md

 In this code, you used the wait method that safely checks against the ready flag.
 The notify_one function will notify one thread to wake up.
 A condition variable can block multiple threads at the same time, and to notify all waiting threads we can use the notify_all() function.

 You will notice here we used something called chrono (instead of say, a usleep() function).
 C++ 11 introduces the chrono library which can be quite helpful in many scenarios.
 It allows access to the system-wide real time wall clock as well as steady monotonic and high-resolution clocks.

-Another way a process can be tied up leading to denile-of-service is in the event of a lost wakeup.
-This could happen if the notification is sent before the waiting started, or in the event an attacker can prevent the event such as a login to ever complete.
-We can wait until a specific time or until a predefined timeout occurs. wait_for() will unblock the thread when a specific amount of time has passed, whereas wait_until() can be used to set a specific date.
-In either case, if the notification is sent before the timeout, the thread will unblock just as it does with the wait() function.
-A steady clock is used for the duration.
-There are many units of time we can use, such as nanoseconds, microseconds, milliseconds, seconds, minutes and hours.
-Check out the [std::chrono library](http://en.cppreference.com/w/cpp/chrono) for all the options you can use.
+An attacker can tie a process up, causing a denial of service, by exploiting a lost wakeup.
+This could happen if the notification is sent before the waiting started, or in the event an attacker can prevent the event such as authentication never completing.
+You can wait until a specific time or until a predefined timeout occurs. wait_for() will unblock the thread when a specific amount of time has passed, whereas you can use wait_until() to set a specific date.
+In either case, if the platforms sends the notification before the timeout, the thread will unblock as it does with the wait() function.

+The functions use a steady clock for the duration.
+There are many units of time you can use: nanoseconds, microseconds, milliseconds, seconds, minutes and hours.
+Check out the [std::chrono library](http://en.cppreference.com/w/cpp/chrono) for all the options.

 As with other parts of this higher-level thread library, a native_handle() function will return you the underlying handle.
 For example, on iOS, Mac OS or any POSIX system, this will be a pthread_cond_t * variable.
 On Windows, it is PCONDITION_VARIABLE.

-Denile-of-service attacks can happen the other way, for example, a login already succeeded yet the attacker keeps spawning busy loops that will never complete because a logged-in notification will never be sent again.
-You can have a function only ever called once – even across multiple threads - even if two threads call it at the same time.
-This is also good for initialization during a singleton class:
+Denial of service attacks can happen the other way.
+A authentication already succeeded but the attacker keeps spawning busy loops that will never complete because you're already authenticated.
+You can have a function only ever called once, even across multiple threads, even if two threads call it at the same time.
+This is good practice for initialization of a singleton class:

 	std::once_flag flag;
 	void SomeSingletonClass::sharedSingleton()